microsoft/azure-iot-developer-kit/docs/_projects/06-door-monitor.md

 {% include gallery id="layouts_gallery" caption="e.g.: use a magnet in the y axis, the magnetic field change and it is recognized as door opened." %}

-**Notice:** When receiving with two continuous emails, some of the email client would display wrongly.
+**Note:** When receiving with two continuous emails, some of the email client would display wrongly.
 Please careful select an email client when you use.
-{: .notice}
+{: .notice--info}

 ## Problems and feedback